cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 # AI-Boost for Red Alert
-Last update at: 29 april 2022
+Last update at: 2 may 2022

 Please follow the steps below to update and reactivate the mod:
 - Disable the mod in the Mods Menu